sverweij/virtual-code-owners/README.md

   Recommended!
 It will often require patience though, and in the mean time you might want to have some clarity on code ownership.
 - Maintain a CODEOWNERS file with code assigned to large lists of individuals.
-  We found this laborious to maintain, even for smaller projects
+  That's a lotta work, even for smaller projects

 This is where `virtual-code-owners` comes in.